The Ultimate Guide to Canadian Payroll Year-End

 1. Why do I have two T4 Slips?

-If you have received more than one T4 from us, there are a few possible reasons:
+If you’ve received more than one T4 from us, there are a few possible reasons:

-• You worked at different locations and/or different divisions of the company which required us to produce a T4 for each business number you worked in.
+• You worked at different locations or company divisions, requiring us to produce a T4 for each business number you worked in.

-• You worked or earned income in different ways, for example, you were on contract for a period of time and then gained full-time employment with us.
+• You worked or earned income in different ways.
+For example, you were on contract and then gained full-time employment with us.

-• You worked for the company in two different provinces during the year.
+• You worked for the company in two or more provinces during the year.

-If any of these apply, and you received the two slips together, make sure you include both slips in your tax return.
+If any of these apply, and you received two or more slips together, you must include them all in your tax return.

 2. What is box 40 on my T4?

 Taxable Benefits are identified as such on your pay statements.
-If you total the items identified as Taxable Benefits on your pay statements you should arrive at the total in Box 40.
-If your total is not the same as Box 40 please contact your payroll team.
+When you add up the items identified as Taxable Benefits on your pay statements, you should arrive at the total in box 40.
+If your total is not the same as box 40, please contact your payroll team or manager.

 3. Why does my income in box 14 on my T4 seem high?

-Box 14 includes your gross salary as well as all applicable taxable benefits that are shown in Box 40.
-The amount shown in Box 40 should be added to your gross year-to-date salary from your final pay statement of the year.
-The total should equal the amount shown in Box 14.
-If this is not the case, please contact your payroll team.
+Box 14 includes your gross income and taxable benefits in box 40.
+The amount shown in box 40 should be added to your gross year-to-date income from your final pay statement in December.
+The total should equal the amount shown in box 14.
+If this is not the case, please contact your payroll team or manager.

-If your company pay frequency is bi-weekly or weekly, there is an extra pay period so the amount in Box 14 may be slightly higher than you expected.
+2024 may have included an extra pay period if you are paid bi-weekly or weekly, so the amount in box 14 may be slightly higher than you expected.

 4. Why does my income in box 14 on my T4 seem low?

 You may have received two or more T4s.
-The amount shown in Box 14 in each T4 should be totalled and equal to your final December pay statement year-to-date earnings, plus the total of taxable benefits recorded in Box 40 of each T4.
-If this is not the case please contact your payroll team.
+The amount shown in box 14 in each T4 should be totalled and equal to your final December pay statement's year-to-date earnings, plus the total of taxable benefits recorded in box 40 of each T4.
+If this is not the case, please contact your payroll team or manager.

 5. What is the difference between a T4 and a T4A?